 Sports continues to show us a recipe for success.
 Great teams rehearse, practice, play and then evaluate their performance.
 One of the most popular ways to assess recent performance is to “review the game film.”
 In other words, sit and watch the game over again as a group.
 Watch for good execution and breakdowns.

-Great teams learn how to embrace the “game review” process and realize it is the key to continuous accountability and improvement.
+Great families and teams learn how to embrace the “game review” process and realize it is the key to continuous accountability and improvement.
 The process is usually led and facilitated by a leader who embraces the ideas that coaching and teamwork are the key to high-performing, happy and successful teams.

-If you want that for your team here’s what you need to do.
+If you want that for your team, here’s what you need to do.

 Call a meeting and ask everyone to come prepared for the team’s first quarter performance review.

 Ask everyone to be prepared with the following information: